o355/PyWeather/README.md

-## Welcome to PyWeather (0.2.2 beta)
+## Welcome to PyWeather (0.2.2 beta)!
-A simple-to-use and advanced weather program for Python 3, now in Beta!
+A simple-to-use, but advanced way to view the weather with Python, in a terminal.
+And it's now in beta!

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
 While releases are more stable milestones of PyWeather, there will certainly be unfinished/rough parts of PyWeather, even in releases.
 Make sure you check for the latest releases, since as the betas go on, PyWeather will be less unfinished/rough.